sedelmeyer/personal-website/_posts/2017-12-10-upgrade-your-aging-unibody-macbook-pro-with-a-new-ssd.md

   1. Open the Disk Utility application which is located in the "Utilities" folder within your "Applications" folder.

-  1. Click on the icon for your new SSD in the left-hand window of Disk Utility (be careful not to select internal Macintosh HD [or the USB drive if it is still attached to your laptop], otherwise you'll risk erasing the wrong drive during the next step).
+  1. Click on the icon for your new SSD in the left-hand window of Disk Utility (be careful not to select your internal Macintosh HD [or the USB drive if it is still attached to your laptop], otherwise you'll risk erasing the wrong drive during the next step).

-  1. Select the Erase option, change the name of your new SSD to "Macintosh HD", select the "OS X Extended (Journaled)" format option, and select the "GUID Partition Map" scheme.
+  1. Select the "Erase" option, change the name of your new SSD to "Macintosh HD", select the "OS X Extended (Journaled)" format option, and select the "GUID Partition Map" scheme.

   1. Hit the "Erase" button, wait for the process to run, and then you should be all set with a properly formatted SSD onto which you can install El Capitan.